united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 *3.0 Inject shifts to the system*

 As an important step in advance, a shift should be communicated to the system.
 In this way, a distinction can be made between planned and unplanned production time.
+In Node-RED the time is displayed in milliseconds since epoch.
+The values can be generated [here](https://currentmillis.com/).

-To do this, we need the: small Node-RED flow as shown:
+To do this, we need the small Node-RED flow as shown:

 {{< imgproc node_red_addshift Fit "800x800" >}}{{< /imgproc >}}